Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 Note: Before inserting the function or a field, verify that you've selected the text you want to replace in the text field below

 Note: After changes are made in the XLSX file you need to upload it to Document Template.
 Because once the file is uploaded to Salesforce it doesn't refresh automatically.
-And if you want to have the up-to-date version, you need to upload it after changes are made.
+If you want to have the up-to-date version, you need to upload it after changes are made.

 Now, that you know how to install and run the Template Builder add-in on the XLSX file, it is time to create and modify the template document using all the Template Builder abilities.